wso2/esb-connectors/fhir/README.txt

  3. Go to FHIR root URL and then  Extract the certificate from browser and place the certificate file in following locations.

-   i)    "<FHIR_CONNECTOR_HOME>/contactform-connector/contactform-connector-1.0.0/org wso2.carbon.connector/src/test/resources/keystores/products"
+   i)    "<FHIR_CONNECTOR_HOME>/fhir-connector/fhir-connector-1.0.0/org wso2.carbon.connector/src/test/resources/keystores/products"

-      Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "contactform"' in command line to import FHIR certificate in to keystore.
+      Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "fhircert"' in command line to import FHIR certificate in to keystore.
 Give "wso2carbon" as password.
       NOTE : CERT_FILE_NAME is the file name which was extracted from FHIR with  the extension, change it accordingly.
 Remove the copied certificate.

    ii)   "<ESB_HOME>/repository/resources/security"

-      Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore client-truststore.jks -alias "contactform"' in command line to import FHIR certificate in to keystore.
+      Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore client-truststore.jks -alias "fhircert"' in command line to import FHIR certificate in to keystore.
 Give "wso2carbon" as password.
       NOTE : CERT_FILE_NAME is the file name which was extracted from FHIR with  the extension, change it accordingly.
 Remove the copied certificate.